AndrewZou/node_mongoose_app/README.md

 ### 2. Create Mongoose Schemas

-### 3. Perform Database operations with Mongoose methods
+### 3. Perform Database operations with Mongoose methods, such as create, save, find, update.